 Tung oil has been around for many years.
 The oil is extracted from the seed of the tung tree.
 It was used hundreds of years ago to preserve wood ships and other wooden objects.

 It’s still a favorite today because the oil penetrates into the wood, creating a relatively hard surface that repels water, giving it a waterproof finish.

-Another bonus is that tung oil seeps into the grain of the wood making the grain pop.
-In other words, the color of the wood is slightly darkened, giving the wood a rich, warm color or beings out the natural color of the wood.
+Another bonus is that tung oil seeps into the grain of the wood, making the grain pop.
+In other words, the color of the wood is slightly darkened, giving the wood a rich, warm color and brings out the natural color of the wood.

-Disclosure: This post contains some affiliate links for your convenience, click here to read my full disclosure policy.
+Disclosure: This post contains some affiliate links or referral links for your convenience.
+It is a way for this site to earn advertising commissions by advertising or linking to certain products and/or services, click here to read my full disclosure policy.

-Tung oil cannot be applied to any other finish (vanish), it can only be applied to a previous coat of tung oil.
-To give you the best result of a previously finished surface, the surface should be stripped then cleaned with TSP (Trisodium Phosphate) and then sanded.
+Tung oil cannot be applied to any other finish (varnish); it can only be applied to a previous coat of tung oil.
+To give you the best result of a previously finished surface, the surface should be stripped, then cleaned with TSP (Trisodium Phosphate) and sanded.